crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 <img src="img/number_of_crimes_by_district.png" raw=true/>

-The number of crimes by neighborhood's in Denver was likewise analyzed.
+The number of crimes by neighborhoods in Denver was likewise analyzed.
 The neighborhood with the most crimes by far is Five Points with 22,663 crimes.
 The neighborhoods of the Central Business District, Stapleton, Capital Hill and Montbello form the next cluster of crime incidence and round out the top five neighborhoods for crime.

 <img src="img/number_of_crimes_by_neighborhood.png" raw=true/>